 All the money raised went to support research, treatment, and the eventual discovery of a cure for childhood cancers and related blood diseases.
 The donations collected on Candy Cane Lane will go to the MACC (Midwest Athletes Against Childhood Cancer, Inc.) Fund.

-Candy Cane Lane consist of Montana Avenue in the north to Oklahoma Avenue on the south and from 96th Street on the west to 92nd Street on the east.
+Candy Cane Lane consists of Montana Avenue in the north to Oklahoma Avenue on the south and from 96th Street on the west to 92nd Street on the east.

 You will find volunteers and other police officers at the intersection of 95th and Manitoba collecting the donation.